Education in Nigeria: Secondary education in Nigeria's rural areas

-In Nigeria's National Policy on education (FRN 1998) it is stated that the federal government has adopted education as an instrument for effecting national development in all areas of the nation.
-Education in rural Nigeria is characterized with very poor infrastructure, insufficient academic staff, insecurity and non-payment of staff among others.
+In Nigeria's national policy on education (FRN 1998), it is stated that the federal government has adopted education as an instrument for effecting national development in all areas of the nation.
+Education in rural Nigeria is characterized by poor infrastructure, insufficient academic staff, insecurity, and non-payment of staff, among other challenges.

-Education is fundamental to the growth and development, and serves as a critical index in measuring the process of the development agenda.
-However, rural schools in Nigeria are in a "sorry state" and it is a common knowledge that a majority of the population in developing countries like Nigeria live in rural areas, which are largely neglected by the government when it comes to development.
+Education is fundamental to growth and development and serves as a critical indicator for measuring progress on the development agenda.
+However, rural schools in Nigeria are in a "sorry state", and it is common knowledge that a majority of the population in developing countries like Nigeria lives in rural areas, which the government largely neglects in terms of development.

 Literacy in Nigeria

-Though most of Nigeria's challenging areas for literacy are in the northern region Nigeria's literacy rate remains significantly low, with only 62.02% of adults (ages 15 and above) being literate as of 2018.
+Although most of Nigeria's literacy challenges are in the northern region, the country's literacy rate remains significantly low, with only 62.02% of adults (ages 15 and above) literate as of 2018.
 The low literacy rate in Nigeria is exacerbated by regional disparities especially in the North-East and North-West, which has the highest numbers of out-of-school children, primarily due to poverty, insecurity, and cultural factors like child marriage and religious extremism.
 In the South, while the situations are much better, significant challenges persist, with millions of children still out of school.